Food and Your Bones — Osteoporosis Nutrition Guidelines

 Your body doesn’t absorb calcium well from foods that are high in oxalates (oxalic acid) such as spinach.
 Other foods with oxalates are rhubarb, beet greens and certain beans.
 These foods contain other healthy nutrients, but they just shouldn’t be counted as sources of calcium.

 Like beans, wheat bran contains high levels of phytates which can prevent your body from absorbing calcium.
 However, unlike beans 100% wheat bran is the only food that appears to reduce the absorption of calcium in other foods eaten at the same time.
 For example, when you have milk and 100% wheat bran cereal together, your body can absorb some, but not all, of the calcium from the milk.
 The wheat bran in other foods like breads is much less concentrated and not likely to have a noticeable impact on calcium absorption.
 If you take calcium supplements, you may want to take them two or more hours before or after eating 100% wheat bran.

 Drinking heavily can lead to bone loss.
-Limit alcohol to no more than 2 – 3 drinks per day.
+Be sure to limit alcohol consumption.

 Coffee, tea and soft drinks (sodas) contain caffeine, which may decrease calcium absorption and contribute to bone loss.
 Choose these drinks in moderation.

 Drinking more than three cups of coffee every day may interfere with calcium absorption and cause bone loss.

 Some studies suggest that colas, but not other soft drinks, are associated with bone loss.
 While more research will help us to better understand the link between soft drinks and bone health, here is what we know:

 - The carbonation in soft drinks does not cause any harm to bone.

 - The caffeine and phosphorous commonly found in colas may contribute to bone loss.